Priyantanu/KafkaTestBedForWindows/README.md

 # KafkaClusterForWindows
 Scripts to Create Cluster on Local Windows Machine
+you can automate the process of creating parallel data pipelines(displaying data on command-prompt) aka consumers in a consumerGroup just by launching "Create Subscriber" again and again, without any hassle.
+You can also launch as many producers(console) as you need.

 Steps:
 1. SET "KAFKAPATH" to your kafka windows directory like for mine it is "C:\kafka_2.12-2.3.0\bin\windows"